 What does this rulemaking propose?

-This proposed rulemaking would adopt NSR/PSD rules for PM2.5.
-DEQ is also proposing rules that would update the PSD program to include greenhouse gases.
+This proposed rulemaking would adopt NSR/PSD rules for PM2.5, as well as PSD and Title V applicability rules for greenhouse gases.

-In this rulemaking DEQ has proposed to establish a source's baseline emissions level for greenhouse gases and PM2.5 based on their current netting basis, which is the baseline level taking into account any required decreases and allowed increases of emissions.
-The baseline level is the level from which all emissions increases and decreases are tracked in determining whether a source triggers extensive review of physical changes at their facility.
-DEQ is also considering and requests comments on three other options as described in the rulemaking’s Alternative Rule Options document.
-In particular, DEQ is contemplating and would like comment on adopting EPA’s method for establishing when PSD is triggered.
+In this rulemaking DEQ has proposed to establish a source's netting basis for greenhouse gases and PM2.5 proportional to its current netting basis for other pollutants.
+The netting basis is the emission level in a defined baseline year, adjusted by any required decreases and approved increases of emissions.
+In Oregon’s program, the netting basis is the level from which all other emissions increases and decreases are tracked in determining whether a source triggers NSR/PSD and other regulatory requirements to protect air quality.
+By setting the netting basis for PM2.5 and GHG proportional to the netting basis for the other pollutants, the new pollutants would be integrated into the PSD/NSR program without changing the regulatory effect of the program on past increases or descreases of the other pollutants.

+DEQ is also considering and requests comments on three other options for netting as described in the rulemaking’s Alternative Rule Options document.
+In particular, DEQ is contemplating and would like comment on adopting EPA’s default method for establishing when PSD is triggered for GHG.

 This rulemaking also modifies rules for small scale local energy projects and makes other minor changes to the permitting rules.